 Laura D’Andrea Tyson is a professor at the Haas School of Business at the University of California, Berkeley.
 She served as dean of London Business School from 2002–2006, and as dean of the Haas School of Business from 1998–2001.

-Tyson is a member of President Barack Obama’s Council of Jobs and Competitiveness and a member of Secretary Hillary Clinton’s Foreign Affairs Policy Board.
-From 2009–2011, she was member of President Obama’s Economic Recovery Advisory Board.
-She served in the Clinton Administration and was the Chair of the Council of Economic Advisers (1993–1995) and the President’s National Economic Adviser (1995–1996)
+Tyson is a member of the U.S. Department of State Foreign Affairs Policy Board.
+From 2011–2013, Tyson served as a member of President Barack Obama’s Council of Jobs and Competitiveness, and from 2009–2011, she was a member of the President’s Economic Recovery Advisory Board.
+She served in the Clinton administration and was the chair of the Council of Economic Advisers (1993–1995) and the president’s national economic adviser (1995–1996).